iischarizard/HackSocal/README.md

-# Welcome to the website of Hack Socal, Southern California's first premiere high school hackathon.
+# Welcome to the website of HackSocal
+Southern California's first premiere high school hackathon, developed by your very own tech team.
-#Look forward to future updates!
+Look forward to future updates!